You are here

 Building on over a decade of work as a PSA Specialist Group, the remit of the Network is:

-• To enable all politics academics/HE teachers to share the good and innovative practices that they have developed, within a community of practice
+- To enable all politics academics/HE teachers to share the good and innovative practices that they have developed, within a community of practice

-• To support the production and dissemination of research and scholarship relating to the teaching and learning of politics
+- To support the production and dissemination of research and scholarship relating to the teaching and learning of politics

-• To support the PSA in contributing to policy relating to HE matters, including the TEF
+- To support the PSA in contributing to policy relating to HE matters, including the TEF

-• To support early career academics in developing their practice as university teachers
+- To support early career academics in developing their practice as university teachers

-• To support the development of politics students as critical and independent learners, able to contribute to economic, social, and political wellbeing as active citizens.
+- To support the development of politics students as critical and independent learners, able to contribute to economic, social, and political wellbeing as active citizens.

 The TLN is rightly famous for being a friendly, welcoming community and the highlight of being a co-Convenor was definitely meeting so many passionate educators, making friends and being able to help create productive spaces for conversations about education.
 I also very much enjoyed being part of a national conversation about education in the discipline.
 Throughout my time as a co-Convenor, I have been particularly interested in supporting and advocating for education-focused careers, so it's fitting that Politics has just published a co-authored article that some colleagues and I wrote based on our PSA Conference Roundtable on the 'Joy of the Teaching Track'.
 We are still in the early days of thinking about education-focused careers, and the most recent conference featured a great roundtable on the role of scholarship for educational specialists.
 The TLN will continue to be a place where people get together to support each other and figure out what a joyful educational career will look like in future.
+I look forward to seeing you at the TLN Conference!

-Call for Papers Political Studies Association Teaching and Learning Network Conference
+Teaching and Learning Network Conference - 2025

 Call for Journal Articles and Notes about Learning and Teaching in Politics & International Relations

-The new editorial team of the PSA's Politics journal is seeking engaging, thought-provoking scholarship that addresses the evolving challenges in teaching political science and international relations.
+The editorial team of the PSA's Politics journal is seeking engaging, thought-provoking scholarship that addresses the evolving challenges in teaching political science and international relations.
 We invite submissions that contribute to both the theoretical and practical dimensions of political education, covering topics such as:

-• Innovative teaching methods and impactful learning techniques
+- Innovative teaching methods and impactful learning techniques

-• Assessments of student growth and learning outcomes
+- Assessments of student growth and learning outcomes

-• The role of emerging technologies in education
+- The role of emerging technologies in education

-• Evaluations of educational resources and tools
+- Evaluations of educational resources and tools

-• New approaches to political pedagogy
+- New approaches to political pedagogy

 The journal encourages articles that provide actionable insights and best practices to enhance education in the field and support the development of both students and educators.
 Published articles will advance the professional expertise of educators, promoting well-informed, engaged learners in politics and international relations.